This article explains how to control access to data and other objects in Unity Catalog.

 Select a group from the drop-down.
 You can enter text in the field to search for options.

 It can take up to 30 seconds for a metastore admin assignment change to be reflected in your account, and it may take longer to take effect in some workspaces than others.
 This delay is due to caching protocols.

-All securables objects in Unity Catalog have an owner.
-Object owners have all privileges for an object.
+All securable objects in Unity Catalog have an owner.
+Object owners have all privileges on that object, including the ability to grant privileges to other principals.
 See Manage Unity Catalog object ownership.

 Access privileges can be granted by either a metastore admin, the owner of an object, or the owner of the catalog or schema that contains the object.
 See Unity Catalog privileges and securable objects.

 Securable objects in Unity Catalog are hierarchical and privileges are inherited downward.
 This means that granting a privilege on the catalog automatically grants the privilege to all current and future objects within the catalog.
 Similarly, privileges granted on a schema are inherited by all current and future objects within that schema.
 See Inheritance model.

 If you created your Unity Catalog metastore during the public preview (before August 25, 2022), you can upgrade to Privilege Model version 1.0 with privilege inheritance.
 See Upgrade to privilege inheritance.

 REVOKE for managing privileges on catalogs, schemas, tables, views, and functions.